cc-tweaked/CC-Tweaked/README.md

 report exploits).
 You'll get a far quicker response if you ask the whole community!

 ## Using
-If you want to depend on CC:Tweaked, we have a maven repo.
+If you want to depend on CC: Tweaked, we have a maven repo.
 However, you should be wary that some functionality is only exposed by CC:T's API and not vanilla ComputerCraft.
 If you wish to support all variations of ComputerCraft, I recommend using [cc.crzd.me's maven](https://cc.crzd.me/maven/) instead.